 Parents and carers can also ring the Education Helpline on 0345 155 1019 to request a paper copy of the application form.

 School meals system summary:

-All meals can be paid on our Parentpay System (please see the office for any details)
+All meals can be ordered and paid for on our Parentpay System (please see the office for any details)

 All meals must be paid for in advance via Parentpay online.
 Meals are £2.20 per child per day.